shamelin/go-jellyfin-api-client/docs/ItemsAPI.md

-	hasParentalRating := true // bool | Optional filter by items that have or do not have a parental rating. (optional) isHd := true // bool | Optional filter by items that are HD or not. (optional) is4K := true // bool | Optional filter by items that are 4K or not. (optional) locationTypes := []openapiclient.LocationType{openapiclient.LocationType("FileSystem")} // []LocationType | Optional.
+	hasParentalRating := true // bool | Optional filter by items that have or do not have a parental rating. (optional) isHd := true // bool | Optional filter by items that are HD or not. (optional) is4K := true // bool | Optional filter by items that are 4K or not. (optional) locationTypes := []JellyfinJellyfinLocationType{"TODO"} // []JellyfinJellyfinLocationType | Optional.
 If specified, results will be filtered based on LocationType.
-This allows multiple, comma delimited. (optional) excludeLocationTypes := []openapiclient.LocationType{openapiclient.LocationType("FileSystem")} // []LocationType | Optional.
+This allows multiple, comma delimited. (optional) excludeLocationTypes := []JellyfinJellyfinLocationType{"TODO"} // []JellyfinJellyfinLocationType | Optional.
 If specified, results will be filtered based on the LocationType.
 This allows multiple, comma delimited. (optional) isMissing := true // bool | Optional filter by items that are missing episodes or not. (optional) isUnaired := true // bool | Optional filter by items that are unaired episodes or not. (optional) minCommunityRating := float64(1.2) // float64 | Optional filter by minimum community rating. (optional)